nirav-raval/niravraval.com/content/about.md

   hidden: true
 ---

+ {{< left-image src="/Images/About_me/Nirav_about.png" alt=" " >}}

-Hello, I’m Nirav.
+Hi, I’m Nirav.
 I’m a Developer focused on the Microsoft 365 domain, and I work at [**2ToLead**](https://www.2ToLead.com) Consulting firm located in Toronto, Canada.
 In addition to working on development and consultation projects, I love writing blogs and singing songs.

 I’ve been working with Microsoft technologies for around 4 years.
 I started my career as a Developer.
 I’ve started adopting multiple technologies throughout my career.
 My areas of expertise include **SharePoint Framework (SPFx)**, **React**, **PowerShell**, **Azure DevOps**, **PowerApps** and **Robotic Process Automation** with Power Platform.